 The Anima of the Great Gatsby and the Animus of History

-Phenomenology and Existential Psychology, Psychology of Buildings and Architecture, Psychology of History, Psychology of Mystics, Gurus, and Spiritual Philosophers, Psychology of Poets and Writers, Psychology Topics and Articles
+Alabama Local History, Phenomenology and Existential Psychology, Psychology of Artists, Poets, and Writers, Psychology of History, Psychology of Mystics, Gurus, and Spiritual Philosophers, Psychology Topics and Articles

 The Expansive Decadent Ego of the Animus and the Introspective Bust and Decline of the Anima as Parts of Empire Cultures wax and wane.
 Empires that seem like part of the cosmos itself fall like gunshot victims into a pool or lines on a bar chart.
 It is the rare work that can speak to both the sparkle of spectacle and the timeless inevitable real it distracts us from.
 The Great Gatsby was an immediate success and then forgotten and then rediscovered.
 It was forgotten because the Jazz age was a, beautiful...